alexa/ask-sdk-controls/doc/userGuide.md

 they both are managing some data to do with `builtin_date = "the date"`.
 This is a situation with ambiguity and it will be the responsibility of their parent controls to decide a winner.
 A common solution will be to choose the control that most recently 'spoke' to the user but perhaps different logic will apply.
+(Note that the builtin `ContainerControl` has default logic to track the its recently active child.)

 However, if the utterance is "I need you to change the date of my celebration" then only the second Control will report `canHandle = true` and the parents will not have to resolve any ambiguity.
+Targets thus give the user the power to precisely describe what they are talking about, if and when they like.

 #### 5.7.2.4.
 Head, Tail and Preposition